risinggalaxy/swift-snaps/README.md

 # swift-snaps
-A simple (Demo) News made with SwiftUI and the Swift Composable Architecture
+A simple (Demo) News app made with SwiftUI and the Swift Composable Architecture